Ľuboš Blaha: Migration

-Parliamentary activity

-As an MP, Ľuboš Blaha has participated in only three legislative proposals:

-The first legislative initiative of MP Blaha was in 2017, when he and 7 other MPs proposed an amendment to part of the Labour code.

-In 2018, along with five other MPs from Direction – Slovak Social Democracy, he co-signed the proposal concerning free lunches in public schools.

-In 2020, MPs Blaha, Fico, and Kamenický submitted an amendment to the law on public holidays, adding one line that 30 September would be the Day of the Munich Betrayal.

 Criticism and controversies

-International Press Institute, along with the Slovak Academy of Sciences, condemned his abusive series of Facebook posts targeting two female Slovak journalists in 2019.
+The International Press Institute, along with the Slovak Academy of Sciences, condemned his abusive series of Facebook posts targeting two female Slovak journalists in 2019.
 Slovak Academy of Sciences and Academy of the Police Force condemned his posts on social media which go against the ethical code of the institutions.
 Security company ESET sued Blaha to protect its reputation.
 Court ordered Blaha to erase false posts about ESET.
 He called a special prosecutor a "young snot" (while falsely claiming the prosecutor was only 25 years old).

-In July 2020, Blaha was investigated by the Slovak Police under the law that prohibits denying or approving genocide or crimes against humanity.
+In July 2020, Blaha was investigated by the Police Corps under the law that prohibits denying or approving genocide or crimes against humanity.
 Blaha had posted on Facebook about "lies about murderous communists and innocent victims", claiming that the Communist regime had eliminated gangsters and helped ordinary people.
 The investigation and the charges were dropped in September 2020.

 He has been repeatedly criticized for spreading hoaxes, conspiracy theories and disinformation through Facebook posts in which he attacks President Zuzana Čaputová, government politicians, several media outlets, the third sector, the Slovak Republic's foreign policy, the vaccination against COVID-19, and spreads pro-Russian disinformation narratives.

 In February 2022, the Slovak Academy of Sciences called Blaha to give up on his tenure immediately.
-However, Blaha refused to resign by saying the Slovak Academy of Sciences could burn him to death, imprison and persecute him, but he will not give up his freedom of speech.
+However, Blaha refused to resign by saying the Academy could burn him to death, imprison and persecute him, but he will not give up his freedom of speech.

-Blaha was banned from Facebook for spreading misinformation about the COVID-19 pandemic on June 14th 2022.
+Blaha was banned from Facebook for COVID-19 misinformation on 14 June 2022.